News & case studies

 “Some of the challenges that we face here in Hawke's Bay would be rainfall, notably the easterly rain events that we are known for, particularly around that harvest, pre-harvest period.

 “So MetWatch for us is a really useful tool.
-It's a one-stop shop where we can go to easily access forecasts, weather forecasts and disease modelling.”
+It's a one-stop shop where we can go to easily access weather forecasts and disease modelling.”

 From patchwork to precision